Unbiased Learning of Deep Generative Models with Structured Discrete Representations: Experiments

+\paragraph{Generation.} In Fig.~\ref{fig:chime_extrapolation} we show example generated sequences from each model of audio data.
+Like true speech, the SVAE-SLDS moves between discrete structures over time representing individual sounds.
+In contrast, the SIN-SLDS~\cite{sin} and DKS+Concrete baselines collapse to a single discrete modality, blending together continuous dynamics.
+While the DKS+Straight-Through model does not collapse, it uses discrete states too coarsely to inform the high-frequency dynamics of speech.

+\paragraph{Interpolation.} Amortized VI cannot easily infer $q(z_t)$ at time steps where the observations $x_t$ are missing.
+Thus, given observations at a subset of times $x_{\textnormal{obs}}$, we can encode to obtain $q(z_{\textnormal{obs}})$ and infer the missing latent variables by drawing from the generative prior $p(z_{\textnormal{missing}}|z_{\textnormal{obs}},\theta)$.
+Because baseline models parameterize $p(z|\theta)$ by one-directional neural networks, they can only condition $z_{\textnormal{missing}}$ on $z_{\textnormal{obs}}$ at \emph{previous} time steps, leading to discontinuity at the end of the missing window.
+For further specifications and for details of the SVAE approach described in Sec.~\ref{sec:innovations}, see App.~\ref{app:interp}.
+An alternative approach of in-filling missing data with zeros causes models to reconstruct the zeros; see App.
+Fig.~\ref{fig:toy_comp}.

-For every non-SVAE model, we interpolate by drawing missing $z$ from the generative prior $p(z|\theta)$, noting that an alternative approach of in-filling missing data with zeros causes the model to reconstruct the zeros; see appendix.
-In Fig.~\ref{fig:missing}, we see the SVAE-SLDS uses discrete states to sample variable interpolations, while the SRNN's one-step-ahead prediction scheme cannot incorporate future information in imputation, leading to discontinuity at the end of the missing region.
-We also note that despite achieving the highest test likelihoods, the SRNN produces some degenerate sequences when we iterate next-step prediction, and has inferior FID.
-The biased SVAE-SLDS collapses to a single discrete state in training (as does the SIN-SLDS), resulting in uniform imputations that lack diversity.
+In Fig.~\ref{fig:missing}, we see the SVAE-SLDS uses discrete states to sample variable interpolations, while the SRNN's one-step-ahead prediction scheme cannot incorporate future information in imputation, producing discontinuities.
+We also note that despite achieving the highest test likelihoods, the SRNN produces some degenerate sequences when we iterate next-step prediction, and has inferior FID (see Table~\ref{fig:main.table}).
+The SIN-SLDS collapses to a single discrete state in training, resulting in uniform imputations that lack diversity.
+Example imputations for all models are provided in App.
+Fig.~\ref{fig:missing.extended}.

-The permutation-invariance of transformers is visible in its varied performance on these two tasks.
+\paragraph{Transformers for time series.} The permutation-invariance of transformers is visible in its varied performance on these two tasks.
 A lack of sequential modeling can lead to discontinuities in the data sequence which are naturally present in speech.
-For MOCAP, joint locations are continuous across time, making transformer-generated samples unrealistic (for visualizations, see appendix).
+For MOCAP, joint locations are continuous across time, making transformer-generated samples unrealistic (see Fig.~\ref{fig:missing.extended} and Table~\ref{fig:main.table}).